SysKitTeam/docs-monitor/get-to-know-syskit-monitor/backstage-screen/help-screen.md

 ## Check for Updates

 Click **Check for Updates** to check and download the newest updates.
 We recommend that you select the **Check for Updates automatically** checkbox.
-If this option is enabled, SysKit Monitor periodically checks for new software versions and informs you when a new version is available for download.
+If this option is enabled, Syskit Monitor periodically checks for new software versions and informs you when a new version is available for download.